apollosolutions/retail-supergraph/use-cases/checking-out-with-graphql.md

 }
 ```

 This all hinges on our cart being set up.
 Lucky for us, the cart is already set up for a few users.
 If you look at the schema, the user id is not supplied as a query variable.
 That is by design.
 The user is pulled from a header.
 In the real world, this would come from your auth provider and be pulled out of a jwt or something similar.
-In our case, for this demo, the user id is pulled from the header user-id.
+In our case, for this demo, the user id is pulled from the header `x-user-id`.
 Using the following queries, we should be able to fetch what is currently in our cart:

 query: